Q. What exactly is No Fret Guitar Camp?

 Q. What is provided by No Fret Guitar Camp?

 A We provide instructor materials, instructor training, student materials, student music, audio files, and video files, and 6 guitars.
-We ask churches who are financially able to consider supporting the ministry with a contribution towards the cost of the guitars of only $99.00 each.
+We ask churches who are financially able to consider supporting the ministry.
 No contribution is required.

 Q. Why six students?

 A. There is really nothing magic about six.
 We use six because we know it works from our proven success and the guitars come packed six to a box.

 Q. Can we have the students pay for the guitars?

 A. No. Students’ receiving free guitars with this lifetime gift of music is essential to the No Fret Guitar Camp.
 Some churches have asked members or other donors to contribute to the ministry to help serve more youth.

 Q. How good of a guitar player do instructors need to be for this to work?